SALES

 As for horses, from the earliest possible age I found ways to work off lessons and eventually buy and care for my first horse at age 15.
 I’ve also been able to have a wide range of experiences as a working student and groom for eventing and dressage instructors, retraining some horses for their owners and giving trail rides.
 I’ve also operated a small boarding stable to help provide for my own thoroughbred that I’d bred, raised and trained.

-© MORGEN KILBOURN | ARTBYMORGEN.COM
+© MORGEN KILBOURN | KILBOURNSTUDIOS.COM | ARTBYMORGEN.COM

 ALL RIGHTS RESERVED